projectcalico/calico/calico/reference/calicoctl/convert.md

                 [--output=<OUTPUT>] [--ignore-validation]

 Examples:
-  # Convert the contents of policy.yaml to v3 policy.
+  # Convert the contents of policy.yaml to a Calico v3 policy.
   calicoctl convert -f ./policy.yaml -o yaml

   # Convert a policy based on the JSON passed into stdin.